After logging into AM/OpenAM (using a URL with the https protocol), you are redirected to a URL that uses the http protocol.

 You can resolve this issue by making the following changes:

-- Configure Tomcat using one of the following options (fixes redirection for SAML2 federation and/or WS-Federation):
+- Configure Tomcat using one of the following options (fixes redirection for SAML2 federation

 - Configure Tomcat to honor the X-Forwarded-Proto header.